Heart Disease Prevention

 Lifestyle changes such as losing weight, lowering cholesterol and quitting smoking reduce certain risk factors.
 Maryland Heart Center physicians are studying some other, more unusual, preventive measures:

-Laughter: A study by cardiologists at the University of Maryland Medical Center found that laughter, along with an active sense of humor, may help protect against a heart attack because it helps lower your stress levels.
-Laughter may actively improve the lining of your blood vessels.
-Read more about the study.
+A study by cardiologists at the University of Maryland Medical Center found that laughter, along with an active sense of humor, may help protect against a heart attack because it helps lower your stress levels.
+Laughter may actively improve the lining of your blood vessels

 In addition to laughter, you can also reduce stress by practicing stress-reducing methods such as yoga and meditation.

-- Drinking tea: Drinking black or green tea (which contain antioxidants) can also protect you against heart disease.
+Drinking black or green tea (which contain antioxidants) can also protect you against heart disease.
 Cardiologists at the University of Maryland Medical Center concluded that the tea may help reduce a potentially harmful constriction of blood vessels after a high-fat meal.
 Their study adds to a growing body of research that suggests antioxidant-rich foods (such as vegetables and fruits) and beverages may help to prevent heart disease.
-Read more about the study.